Eagle SepticSeptic Information Guide

 Site Evaluation

-We perform soil percolation testing and evaluate your lot to determine the right system type, size, and placement.
+The contractor performs soil percolation testing and evaluates the lot to determine the right system type, size, and placement.
 Results drive the design — not guesswork.

 2